 Steam API Scam is one of the most common forms of scamming that CS2 players suffer from.
-By using it, malicious actors can get access to your Steam API key and then use it to intercept your trades and substitute them.
+Today, the term is often used more broadly than before: scammers may abuse a visible Steam API key, stolen session data, QR-login access, malicious browser extensions, or what players often call a Web API/access token.
+By using this access, malicious actors can monitor your trade activity, cancel legitimate offers, and substitute them with fake ones.
 Then, if you try to trade skins, the skins can be sent to hackers instead of the intended receiving person.
 It is especially important to learn how to avoid Steam API Scam if you possess a large collection of skins and want to protect it.

 How Do Steam API Scams Work?